Information for 2026 applicants

 Eligibility

-Undergraduate or postgraduate students in law or other disciplines at any Australian university are eligible to apply, although selection generally favours mid-degree or final-year LLB/JD students or LLM students.
-Prior negotiation and/or mooting competition experience is very desirable but not essential (note: the INC is structured differently from most other international competitions).
-Previous members of Team Australia (and previously unsuccessful applicants) are eligible to reapply but should note course credit is not available for repeat participation.
+Undergraduate or postgraduate law students at any Australian university are eligible to apply, although selection generally favours mid/late-program LLB/JD students or LLM students.
+Prior negotiation and/or mooting competition experience is very desirable but not essential.
+Previous members of Team Australia (and previously unsuccessful applicants) are eligible to reapply but should note that institutions will not award course credit for repeat participation.

 Application process

-1. Applications should be submitted by email to the co-ordinating lead coach, James Fisher (ANU Law School): james.fisher@anu.edu.au
+Applications should be submitted by email to the co-ordinating lead coach, Dr James Fisher (Melbourne Law School): james.fisher@unimelb.edu.au

-2. Applications must be received by close of business on 13 June 2025.
+Applications must be received by 17 July 2026.
 The coaching team may solicit additional applications after the closing date if necessary (e.g. to find candidates with the language skills necessary to enter the Japanese language division).

-3. Your written application must include: (a) a one-page cover letter detailing your motivation to participate in the competition, prior mooting and/or negotiation competition experience, and your Japanese language proficiency (if applying for the Japanese-language division, or to both language divisions); (b) a CV; (c ) a copy of your university academic transcript (this need not be an official copy; an auto-generated PDF or equivalent is sufficient); (d) for students studying at the ANU and/or seeking New Colombo Plan financial support for participation in the competition, a copy of the Privacy Statement and Consent Acknowledgement statements (see below).
+Your written application must include: (a) a one-page cover letter detailing your motivation to participate in the competition, prior mooting and/or negotiation competition experience, and your Japanese language proficiency (if applying for the Japanese-language division, or to both language divisions); (b) a CV; (c ) a copy of your university academic transcript (this need not be an official copy; an auto-generated PDF or equivalent is sufficient).

 Selection

-All short-listed applicants will be interviewed (in person or via Zoom).
-Note: shortlisting and interviews are conducted on a rolling basis (as applications are received).
+All short-listed applicants will be interviewed by Zoom.
+Note: shortlisting and interviews are conducted on a rolling basis as suitable applications are received.
 The interview assesses:

 FAQ: